 The effect of SCE intervention can be conceptualized as a shift from state A in the planning situation, to state A2 (as opposed to state A1 which is without SCE intervention) (Figure 2).
 The SCE intervention can be said to cause the State A to State A2 trajectory (Figure 2a).
 In what is effectively a 'change model' (Chen 1990), State A2 is the result of that intervention.
 The conceptualization of SCE evaluation we take is as actions taken to make intelligible the effects of SCEs on the planning situation's 'trajectory change' and its ancillary and consequential effects.
-Since the evaluation purpose is to deliver community interest, the evaluation of this 'trajectory change', can be operationalized by assessing changes in the
+Since the evaluation purpose is to deliver community interest, the evaluation of this 'trajectory change', can be operationalized by assessing changes in the distribution of resulting net benefits and disbenefits amongst the range of stakeholders.
+In other words, the evaluation assesses how each community stakeholder's value has shifted as a result of SCE intervention.
+This SCE conceptualization is in line with our empirical data, which highlighted the importance of change over time, rather than simply static states.

 Planning's trajectory is not linear, however.
 It involves many shifts, and there may be multiple pathways that relate A to A2.
 This is corroborated by for example, Cerreta (2010) in the idea of planning being propagated within a decision network.
 The Web of Change (WoC) as a technique of representation allows to captured this complex network.
-WoCs nodes represent either a situation that is nominally the start or end of the snapshot of the planning context or the immediate effect of an SCE intervention, what Chen (1990) calls a "determinant" or causal factor that arises consequent of the intervention for the end State5.
+WoCs nodes represent either a situation that is nominally the start or end of the snapshot of the planning context or the immediate effect of an SCE intervention, what Chen (1990) calls a "determinant" or causal factor that arises consequent of the intervention for the end State.
 The beginning and end States (A, A1, A2) are represented as a cluster of situation nodes, and each SCE intervention's effect is an intermediate node.
 The Web could be multi-final, i.e. a single initial state leads to multiple end states - as well as equifinal, i.e. multiple initial states result in a single end state (Reeb and Folger 2013).
 The fruitfulness of the WoCs as an analytical method was demonstrated through our three empirical cases (e.g. Figure 1).

-4 Otherwise known as 'value'
+&lt;sup>4 Otherwise known as 'value'

-5 Note, we have used 'Situation' with capital S so far to refer to the combination of planning circumstances for an entire Case, i.e. whose relevant defining characteristic is the State of things, and now we used 'situation' small 's' to discuss the smallest identifiable component of the Situation.
+&lt;sup>5 Note, we have used 'Situation' with capital S so far to refer to the combination of planning circumstances for an entire Case, i.e. whose relevant defining characteristic is the State of things, and now we used 'situation' small 's' to discuss the smallest identifiable component of the Situation.